xcp-ng/xcp-ng-org/docs/storage/multipathing.md

 :::

 1. Prepare the XCP-ng host as specified in this [operating procedure for iSCSI](../../storage/multipathing/#operating-procedure) or this [operating procedure for FC](../../storage/multipathing/#operating-procedure-1).
-2. Ensure that the iSCSI PIF configuration is completed if you are using iSCSI.
+2. Ensure that the iSCSI <abbr title="Physical Interface">PIF</abbr> configuration is completed if you are using iSCSI.
 3. Add the new XCP-ng host to the pool.

 ## Troubleshooting